HamidTurker/hamidturker.github.io/_pages/cv.md

 **Turker, H. B.**, & Smith, D. M. (in prep).
 Changes in Prefrontal and Hippocampal Power, Phase-Clustering, and Granger Prediction Unfold in a Sequence Time-Locked to Behaviorally-Relevant Events

-Wu, W. **Turker, H. B.**, Fang, J., Cleland, T. A., Linster, C., & Smith, D. M. (under review).
+Wu, W. **Turker, H. B.**, Fang, J., Cleland, T. A., Linster, C., & Smith, D. M. (in prep).
 Neuronal Responses in the Anterior Olfactory Nucleus During a Complex Odor Memory Task

 **Turker, H. B.**, & Colcombe, S., & Swallow, K. M. (in revision).
 Shared and Unshared Contributions of LC and VTA to Static Functional Connectivity